Colleen Conway, Ph.D.

 Department of Religion

 Dr. Conway’s primary research focus is on the function of gender categories in biblical texts from literary, cultural and historical perspectives.
-Her book, Men and Women in the Fourth Gospel: Gender and Johannine Characterization (Scholars Press, 1999) explores the role of the female characters in the narrative of the Gospel of John.
+Her first book, Men and Women in the Fourth Gospel: Gender and Johannine Characterization (Scholars Press, 1999) explores the roles of the female and male characters in the narrative of the Gospel of John.
 Behold the Man: Jesus and Greco-Roman Masculinity (Oxford Press, 2008), examines the way the New Testament authors responded to cultural ideals about manliness in their presentations of Jesus.
-Dr. Conway has also co-authored An Introduction to the Bible: Sacred Texts and Imperial Contexts (Wiley Blackwell, 2010), a textbook designed for a one semester course introducing the Bible to undergraduates.
-Her current book project examines how artistic and literary depictions of the characters of Jael and Sisera (Judges 4-5) reflect wide-ranging cultural debates about sex and gender roles.
+Her recent work has focused on the use of the Bible in Western culture, especially with respect to debates about women and gender.
+So, for example, her book Sex and Slaughter in the Tent of Jael: A Cultural History of a Biblical Story (Oxford Press, 2016) examines how artistic and literary depictions of the characters of Jael and Sisera (Judges 4-5) reflect wide-ranging cultural debates about sex and gender roles.
+Dr. Conway has also recently published a revised 2nd edition of her co-authored Introduction to the Bible: Sacred Texts and Imperial Contexts (Wiley Blackwell, 2021).
+She is the editor-in-chief for the journal Biblical Interpretation as well as an associate editor for Catholic Biblical Quarterly.